-But, we also need to be prepared for other types of disasters like hurricanes, wildfires, floods and tornadoes.
-That means MSPs and their clients may need a refresher course on disaster recovery best practices that aren’t related to a once-in-a-century pandemic.
+But we must also be prepared for other disasters like hurricanes, wildfires, floods and tornadoes.
+That means your clients may need a refresher course on disaster recovery best practices.
+If that’s the case, keep these four tips in mind.

 Emphasize the importance of business continuity.
 If systems, servers, or data aren’t available, business grinds to a halt.
-The costs quickly compound if companies can’t get back up and running right away.
-Business continuity comprises the planning and preparation needed to ensure an organization will have the ability to perform its critical business functions following an emergency.
+The costs quickly compound if companies can’t get back up and running immediately.
+Business continuity comprises the planning and preparation needed to ensure an organization can perform its critical business functions following an emergency.

 Conduct a complete inventory of your clients’ IT infrastructure and applications.
 Determine whether your clients will need off-site storage.
 This may be critical for companies in disaster-prone areas.
 Cloud resources make it possible to back up data far from the path of any storm or floodwaters.

-Make sure you know how your technology providers are preparing for unexpected emergencies, also.
+Ensure you also know how your technology providers prepare for unexpected emergencies.
 How are their backup servers being backed up, for example?

-Without the right data recovery plans in place, it can take months (or longer) for businesses to recover from a natural disaster or other disruption.
-Imagine the challenges faced by companies that were already struggling with managing a new remote workforce because of the pandemic and now have been further disrupted by Western wildfires or Southern hurricanes.
+Without the right data recovery plans in place, businesses can take months (or longer) to recover from a natural disaster or other disruption.
+Imagine the challenges faced by companies already struggling to manage a new remote workforce because of the pandemic being further disrupted by Western wildfires or Southern hurricanes.

 When disaster strikes, there’s enough to worry about – keeping employees and their families safe, pitching in with relief efforts – without having IT system failures threatening the life of the business.
 A reliable response and recovery plan will help reduce the damage to the company in the short term and ensure that data is always available and reliable for the long haul.